2E0PGS/blog/_posts/2020-07-25-a-state-of-tuners.md

 Note: Generic RTL devices may require a PPM offset outside their intended use center frequency.

+## VLC DVB-T RTL

+Quick and simple command to view TV on VLC using a RTL dongle: `vlc dvb-t://frequency=578000000:bandwidth=0`

 ## AsusTek - LNA Tiger Hybrid signal issues

 Windows VLC: Not good signal at all.
 Very blocky.
 For some reason will decode in DVB-T2 but I don't believe it really is doing V2.
 See screenshots of VLC codec info.